 Do you know how to get where you’re going?
 Even if you do you may choose to take a scenic route and explore.
 Gone are the days of the street directory.
 A built-in GPS or phone app is invaluable to ensure you don’t get lost.
 This is especially important in remote locations.
 If you’re relying on your phone maps and will be out of phone and internet service range, make sure you pre-download any maps you might need.

 This one deserves its own section.
 If you have an adventurous spirit, without kids you can wing a road trip to some degree.
 With kids, good planning can prevent a meltdown.
 Pack what you need for the kids, plan rest stops, plan around nap times, and make sure you have entertainment and a meltdown emergency plan covered.
-You can find more info on travelling with kids in our article Surviving kids on a road trip

 - Phone numbers: